The Equality Act 2010 requires schools to publish information to show how we are working to:

 This forms part of our published information and is designed to show information that will be most useful and interesting to our families.
 On the school website, there is also our Equality Policy; our Anti-Bullying Policy and our PSHE (Personal, Social and Health Education) Curriculum Overview.

-As well as teaching the children about Equality and Diversity generally through our Jigsaw PSHE curriculum and all other areas, we also regularly discuss these ideas with the children in assemblies and our weekly AllSorts lessons and aim to reflect these values in our day to day interactions with the children.
+As well as teaching the children about Equality and Diversity generally through our Jigsaw PSHE curriculum and all other areas, we also regularly discuss these ideas with the children in assemblies and aim to reflect these values in our day to day interactions with the children.

 We teach children about how to deal with tricky situations, ‘put downs’ and prejudicial language and our playgrounds are safe places to be.
 We practice how to deal with these scenarios in the classroom so that children are confident with how to approach these issues when on the playground.
-In addition, the children are confident they will be looked after if things go wrong.
 The Equality message is loud and strong and we involve the children in ensuring that this remains so.
-We do this by ensuring that each class has a weekly lesson around a range of Equality and Diversity topics and tie this in with our termly theme.

 Stereotyping means expecting girls and boys to behave or look a particular way.
 We recognise that there is still incredible pressure in society for us to conform to gender specific roles / looks and we need to teach children about this